More about: 10 Best Things to Do in Aberdeen

 5. Learn about military infantry at the Gordon Highlanders Museum in Aberdeen

-To continue learning about the history of Aberdeen and Scotland in general, during your stay you can purchase tickets to the Gordon Highlanders Museum in Aberdeen.
-Here you will learn about the Scottish military infantry, specifically the Gordon Highlanders regiment, whose origins date back to 1881 and which participated in military campaigns during the Napoleonic Wars and World War I and II.
+To continue learning about the history of Aberdeen and Scotland in general, during your stay you can buy tickets for the Gordon Highlanders Museum in Aberdeen.
+Here you will learn about the Scottish military infantry, specifically the Gordon Highlanders regiment, whose origins date back to 1881 and which participated in military campaigns during the time of Napoleon Bonaparte and in the First and Second World Wars.

 During your visit to this museum, which celebrates the military life of the Gordon Highlanders, you will see exhibits such as the Victory Gallery, which includes weapons, medals, and other objects that belonged to the soldiers who were part of this group at various times in history.